neilk/sizingstories/README.md

 We assume here that you've made the decision to use story points, or it's company policy where you work.

+Also, this document was created before agentic LLM coding tools existed.
+A rubric like this could still be useful, but with LLMs you should be estimating the work required to validate what it did.

 ## Rubric

 I gave sample Agile points and t-shirt sizes, but they are of course just suggestions.